Achieve true ZLD with two forced circulation evaporative crystallizer options: SaltMaker MVR and SaltMaker MSF.

 Targeting specific ions for removal can be the most cost-efficient way to treat a wastewater flow.
 Saltworks has treatment and sensing solutions available to treat ions and other species, making water suitable for discharge or re-use.

 Our essential workers have done an exemplary job during the ongoing COVID-19 pandemic.
-Thanks to their efforts, we have shipped a full-scale, cost-optimized, targeted ion treatment plant to a USA Mining Client, as part of our IonSelect solutions.
+Thanks to their efforts, we have shipped a full-scale, cost-optimized, targeted ion treatment plant to a USA Mining Client.